PolymerGuy/recolo/docs/VFM.rst

 ===
 Pressure Reconstruction
 -----------------------
-The virtual fields method can be applied to solve a broad range of problems in solid mechanics [] and only the highly specialized case of load reconstruction is presented here.
+The Virtual fields method can be applied to solve a broad range of problems in solid mechanics [:cite:t:`Pierron2012`].
+This python package is limited to the particular case of load reconstruction during fast transient dynamics.
-The procedure for pressure reconstruction is based on the work of :cite:t:`Pierron2012` and :cite:t:`Kaufmann2019,Kaufmann2019`.
+The procedure for surface pressure reconstruction is based on the work of :cite:t:`Pierron2012` and :cite:t:`Kaufmann2019,Kaufmann2019`.

-The dynamic equilibrium equations for a thin plate can be written written on weak for using the principal of virtual work as :cite:`dym1973solid`:
+The dynamic equilibrium equations for a thin plate can be written written on weak form using the principal of virtual work as :cite:`dym1973solid`:

 .. math::
    :nowrap: